Cassandra drivers supported by DataStax

 • Cassandra-compatible drivers

-When referring to a specific driver version or series, the documentation may use the maintainer’s prefix for clarity, such as DataStax Java driver or Apache Cassandra Java driver.
-The DataStax prefix may also be used to highlight functionality that is specific to DataStax, such as DSE Graph.
+When referring to a specific driver version or series, this documentation uses the maintainer’s prefix if it is required for clarity, such as DataStax Java driver or Apache Cassandra Java driver.
+Additionally, the DataStax prefix can be used to highlight functionality that is specific to DataStax, such as DSE advanced workloads.

 DataStax-compatible drivers